 }

-More details about working with UI states will be described in the corresponding lesson.
+You can find more details about working with UI states in the corresponding lesson.

-As mentioned in the JS: React, course, the state structure should resemble a database.
-Everything should be as flat and normalized as possible.
+We mentioned in the JS: React course that the state structure should resemble a database.
+Everything should be as flat and normalized as possible:

 {